 Our Nursery is a lively and spacious, well-resourced setting.
 Our experienced staff are dedicated to ensuring that the children have the best experience in their first steps of learning.
 Children enjoy a thematic and creative approach to their learning and can choose from a range of stimulating and carefully planned activities.

 The setting includes access to both an indoor and undercover outdoor area, which is specifically for children accessing the foundation stage curriculum.
-The children also have access to the rest of the school setting and join together for breaks, special events and celebrations.

 The Nursery provision at East Worlington Primary School caters for children from the age of two upwards.
 It is open during term time, Monday to Friday, from 9am-3.30pm with various full-time or part-time sessions available.
 Additionally, wrap around care is available from 8am-5:30pm.
 Hot lunches can also be provided.